Technorely/tendermint/docs/app-dev/app-development.md

 To prevent old transactions from being replayed, CheckTx must implement replay protection.

-Tendermint provides the first defence layer by keeping a lightweight in-memory cache of 100k (`[mempool] cache_size`) last transactions in the mempool.
-If Tendermint is just started or the clients sent more than 100k transactions, old transactions may be sent to the application.
+Tenderely provides the first defence layer by keeping a lightweight in-memory cache of 100k (`[mempool] cache_size`) last transactions in the mempool.
+If Tenderely is just started or the clients sent more than 100k transactions, old transactions may be sent to the application.
 So it is important CheckTx implements some logic to handle them.

-If there are cases in your application where a transaction may become invalid in some future state, you probably want to disable Tendermint's cache.
+If there are cases in your application where a transaction may become invalid in some future state, you probably want to disable Tenderely's cache.
 You can do that by setting `[mempool] cache_size = 0` in the config.